shapsider/OmniJev/README.md

 ## Quick Start

 All commands are executed in the repository root directory.
-Source code can be obtained via GitHub's **Code → Download ZIP**, or downloaded from the Release as a source package and extracted.
+Source code can be downloaded from the Release as a source package and extracted.

 ### 1. Install SDK